SeloSlav/hypercycle/README.md

 Back in the day, c.
 2001-02, having a dynamic blog with posts that could be generated from a simple GUI blew most people's minds.
 I make no exaggeration when I say that as a twelve year old I literally had the coolest website within a 5 mile radius.
 So what problem did Content Management Systems ultimately solve?
 Obviously, millions of people love to write, but at the time they lacked a medium with which to share their ideas effectively on the web without having to learn all sorts of boring and Byzantine code.
 Then came WordPress.
 Why should delivering a mobile storefront for personalized goods be any different?
 According to MIT's Smart Customization Group, mass customization will be a $37.5B industry by 2020 in the US alone, with 15% of clothing purchased by Americans being customized (Bain & Company, 2016); applying this same logic to worldwide B2C e-commerce apparel sales, a few crude assumptions and a rough estimate later, suggests a total market size of $294B (Statista, 2016).

 Believe it or not, it doesn't take a giant factory to offer this kind of platform.
 Firms with as few as 10 employees are capable of providing customization services for both common and niche products alike, such as swimwear (http://www.postcardswimwear.com/) or racing drone skins (http://www.droneskinz.com), but often lack the technological means to deliver the product creation portion of their fulfillment service to their customers, i.e. their front-end application.
-This is why I created the Hypercycle social network, to help manufacturers of customized goods build up and leverage their own communities of artists, designers, and promoters to grow their brand.
+This is why we created the Hypercycle social network, to help manufacturers of customized goods build up and leverage their own communities of artists, designers, and promoters to grow their brand.
 By constrast, brands that lack manufacturing capacity themselves can tap into various order fulfillment APIs, such as Printful's Orders API (https://www.theprintful.com/docs/orders) to sell customizable products without having to own a printer or understand the technical details of the order fulfillment process.

 | ![alt tag](http://www.elgami.com/images/hypercycle-car.jpg) |
 |-----------------------------------------------------------------------------|